Happa1/Unit4-Project/README.md

             return redirect(url_for('login'))
 ```
 By using username and password, I create hashed signature.
-If all input data fulfill the validation and complete hash, then these values inserted into the table 'users'.
+If all input data fulfill the validation and complete hash, then these values inserted into the table `users`.

 **password entering**